Read Time : 10 Minutes

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

-Do Heat Pumps Work?
+How do Heat Pumps Work?

 On the outside of an air source heat pump, you will find a system of coils with refrigerant in it over which the outside air is drawn using an impeller or fan.
 The liquid in the refrigerant coils absorbs all the heat and because it warms up, begins to evaporate.
 This gas then goes through a compressor that increases the temperature dramatically.
 The coil then moves inside the building towards some inner coils where the heat is released.
-The refrigerant meanwhile flows back outside where it picks up more heat and the process starts again.
+The refrigerant meanwhile flows back outside where it picks up more heat and the process starts all over again.

 The useful heat produced is pumped into air ducts and can be transported to various locations around the building or can be used to heat water that feeds into radiators.
 Ground source heat pumps work a little differently, getting their heat source from the ground outside or a body of water.

 These systems use either closed loop for the ground or open loop piping for water.
-A closed loop ground-source heat pump uses a continuous supply of refrigerant to perform the same sort of action as an air-source heat pump whilst an open loop ground-source heat pump uses the water from a well or lake to do the same job.
+A closed-loop ground-source heat pump uses a continuous supply of refrigerant to perform the same sort of action as an air-source heat pump whilst an open-loop ground-source heat pump uses the water from a well or lake to do the same job.

 For larger-scale installations, you might like to opt for an absorption heat pump that works in the same way as an air source one but uses ammonia instead of a refrigerant.
 These are more often found in industrial installations, but recent developments have seen them being utilised for big commercial and domestic properties.

 The other major component of any heat pump is the ducting that transfers the heat from the main source to the rooms in the house.
 The ducting is often the problem when it comes to retrofitting a house as it can be invasive and expensive to install.
-For this reasons, some domestic properties go for mini-split heat pumps that are less problematic to install.
+For this reason, some domestic properties go for mini-split heat pumps that are less problematic to install.

 One of the newer initiatives in heat pump technology is the development of thermodynamic panels that transfer both the heat from air and solar radiation to warm up your water and rooms.
 These can generally be fitted on the side of a house but can also be found on the roof, looking a lot like solar panels.